apache/incubator-streampark-website/blog/5-streampark-usercase-dustess.md

 The real-time data warehouse mainly uses Jar tasks because the model is more generic.
 Using Jar tasks can generically handle a large number of data table synchronization and calculations, and even achieve configuration-based synchronization.
 Our real-time data warehouse mainly uses Apache Doris for storage, with Flink handling the cleaning and calculations (the goal being storage-computation separation).

-Using Apache StreamPark to integrate other components is also very straightforward, and we have also abstracted the configuration related to Apache Doris and Kafka into the configuration file, which greatly enhances our development efficiency and flexibility.
+Using Apache StreamPark™ to integrate other components is also very straightforward, and we have also abstracted the configuration related to Apache Doris and Kafka into the configuration file, which greatly enhances our development efficiency and flexibility.

 ### **02 Capability Opening**

 Other business teams outside the data team also have many stream processing scenarios.
-Hence, after secondary development of the real-time computing platform based on Apache StreamPark, we opened up the following capabilities to all business teams in the company:
+Hence, after secondary development of the real-time computing platform based on Apache StreamPark™, we opened up the following capabilities to all business teams in the company:

 - Business capability opening: The upstream real-time data warehouse collects all business tables through log collection and writes them into Kafka.
 Business teams can base their business-related development on Kafka, or they can perform OLAP analysis through the real-time data warehouse (Apache Doris).
 - Computing capability opening: The server resources of the big data platform are made available for use by business teams.
 - Solution opening: The mature Connectors of the Flink ecosystem and support for Exactly Once semantics can reduce the development and maintenance costs related to stream processing for business teams.

-Currently, Apache StreamPark does not support multi-business group functions.
+Currently, Apache StreamPark™ does not support multi-business group functions.
 The multi-business group function will be abstracted and contributed to the community.

 ![](/blog/dustess/manager.png)